mrgb7/playground/internal/plugins/README_SMART_PLUGINS.md

-# Smart Plugin Installation System
+# Factory-Based Plugin Installation System

-This document describes the smart plugin installation system that automatically detects if ArgoCD is running in the cluster and chooses the appropriate installer (ArgoCD or Helm) accordingly.
+This document describes the factory-based plugin installation system that automatically detects if ArgoCD is running in the cluster and chooses the appropriate installer (ArgoCD or Helm) accordingly.

 ## Overview

-The smart plugin system provides intelligent installation management by:
+The factory-based plugin system provides intelligent installation management by:
 - **Auto-detecting ArgoCD**: Checks if ArgoCD is running and ready in the cluster
 - **Adaptive Installation**: Uses ArgoCD installer when available, falls back to Helm
 - **Unified Interface**: Provides a consistent experience regardless of the underlying installer